swiftlang/swift-evolution/proposals/0000-updated-integers.md

 ## Proposed solution

-We propose the new model that does not the have above mentioned problems and is more easily extendable.
+We propose a new model that does not the have above mentioned problems and is more easily extensible.

 ~~~~
                 +--------------+  +-------------+